...Simple Steps to Successful Parenting

 BEST STARTS FOR KIDS

-Text is used in almost every aspect of our lives and our children are exposed to it from a very young age.
+Text is used in almost every aspect of our lives.
+And our children are exposed to various forms of writing or symbols from a very young age.
 For example: driving a car, creating recipes, buying groceries, even choosing which program on the T.V. requires using text.

-It was amazing that because there was a purpose to writing and there was something in it for them,
+Because there was a purpose to writing and there was something in it for them, these preschool aged children were really motivated to write their own shopping lists.

-2. Having your children to make a guess as to what they think a sign could say, or what a symbol could mean, is a great way of helping them to realize text contains meaning.
+2. Having preschoolers make a guess as to what they think a sign could say, or what a symbol could mean, is a great way of helping them to realize text contains meaning.

 STOP signs are a great sign to begin with because they are bright and your car has to stop for them.

-3. Let your child expand upon their knowledge of say STOP signs to view an example like that of the bike.
+3. Let your preschool child expand their knowledge of STOP signs to view an example like that of the bike.
 What do they think that symbol could mean?

 Alternatively if you're walking around a city, take photographs of how many different types of signs you can find on your journey.